Team Leadership: Our Goal is to Tell Your Story

 Ed Lallo, Chief Storyteller

-After years of success, Lallo founded a business that expanded the boundaries of brand journalism.
-The News Group Net was instrumental in developing the first dynamic online newsroom staffed by brand journalists for the Imperial Sugar Company.
+Through his corporate work, he has helped expand the boundaries of brand journalism through Newsroom Ink, the first dynamic online newsroom staffed by brand journalists for the Imperial Sugar Company.

-This new communications tool gave the company a strategic platform to tell its stories.
-Aligned with the CEO agenda, the news site enabled a company once beset by crisis to move forward and address the demands of an ever-changing marketplace.
+This new communications tool gave a company once beset by crisis a strategic platform to address the demands of an ever-changing marketplace.

-With the launch of LouisianaSeafoodNews.com, Lallo’s on-the-ground and at-sea coverage gave the Louisiana board and its constituents – fishermen, seafood processors, restaurant owners and chefs – a place to tell their stories.
+Its coverage gave the board and its constituents — fishermen, seafood processors, restaurant owners and chefs — a place to tell their stories.

 Springfield Lewis, Strategic Communications Czar